datarobot-community/datarobotx-idp/linters/README.md

 RUN R -e "install.packages('lintr', repos='http://cran.us.r-project.org')"
 ```
-> Be sure that you bumped the version of the linter image before merging your PR with a new linter in the docker image.
+> Be sure that you bumped version of linter image before merging your PR with a new linter in docker image.

-Next, add a script to linters directory.
-For example, to add a linter for the `R` programming language, add the following script (`lint_r.sh`) to the (`./linters/lint_r.sh`):
+Then you should add a script to linters directory.
+For example, if you want to add linter for `R` language, you should add the following script (`lint_r.sh`) to the (`./linters/lint_r.sh`):

 ```bash
 #!/bin/bash